Protist: Phanerozoic diversifications and major events

-Mesozoic

-The Permian-Triassic extinction event (~251.9 Ma) caused the extinction of many radiolarians, which manifests as a gap in the chert record.
-The extinction is hypothesized as resulting in the molecular origin of diatoms and modern coccolithophores.
-The Middle to Late Triassic period saw the acceleration of radiolarian diversity and the appearance of several groups of calcaerous nannofossils.
-First, various nannofossils, some of which belonged to dinocysts, appeared early at around 235 Ma.
-Later originated the oldest identifiable coccolithophore, Crucirhabdus minutus (205–201 Ma), as well as the oldest fossils of Phaeodaria.
+The Permian-Triassic extinction event (~251.9 Mya) caused the extinction of many radiolarians, which manifests as a gap in the chert record.
+The Triassic period saw the acceleration of radiolarian diversity and the appearance of several groups of calcaerous nannofossils, including dinocysts, the oldest identifiable coccolithophore Crucirhabdus minutus, and the oldest fossils of Phaeodaria.
 There's a variety of protozoa, including soft-bodied ciliates, and filamentous algae found in amber from the Late Triassic (220–230 Ma).

 Around the Early–Middle Jurassic, after the global Toarcian Oceanic Anoxic Event there was a diversification of dinoflagellates and coccolithophores, in both species and abundance.
 This interval also saw the completion of a symbiosis between Acantharia radiolarians and lineages of Phaeocystis haptophytes, as well as the appearance of planktonic foraminifera.
 The period of low atmospheric oxygen ends in the Aptian-Albian boundary during the Early Cretaceous, and the first fossils of diatoms and silicoflagellates appear.
 Samples of amber from around 100 Ma contain the oldest fossil records of apicomplexans (particularly malarian agents and gregarines), trypanosomes, and metamonads—particularly mutualistic parabasalids of cockroaches, representing the earliest record of mutualism between protists and animals.

-The diversification of coccolithophores, mixotrophic dinoflagellates, and later diatoms across the Mesozoic era caused an accelerated transfer of primary production into higher trophic levels.
-This evolutionary radiation of phytoplankton was, in turn, responsible for the animal "Mesozoic marine revolution", characterized by the appearance of widespread predation among most invertebrate phyla.
-Coccolithophores, dinoflagellates and especially diatoms became the dominating eukaryotic producers in oceans until today, as opposed to cyanobacteria and green algae which dominated earlier.
+Across the Mesozoic era, coccolithophores, dinoflagellates and later diatoms became the dominating eukaryotic producers in oceans until today, as opposed to cyanobacteria and green algae which dominated earlier.
+Their diversification caused an accelerated transfer of primary production into higher trophic levels, which in turn caused the animal "Mesozoic marine revolution", characterized by the appearance of widespread predation among most invertebrate phyla.

-Cenozoic

-The Cretaceous-Paleogene extinction event (~66 Ma) caused the extinction of many marine dinoflagellates, foraminifers, coccolithophores, and silicoflagellates; mesozoic types of these groups were substituted with types that dominate marine habitats today.
+The Cenozoic era began with another extinction event (~66 Ma) that caused the replacement of mesozoic forms of dinoflagellates, foraminifers, coccolithophores, and silicoflagellates with forms that dominate marine habitats today.
 Right after this event, putative ebridians begin appearing in the fossil record (e.g., Ammodochium), but the oldest reliable ebridian fossils belong to the upper middle Eocene (42–33.7 Ma).
-Around this time, the oldest fossils of Synurophyceae appear (~49–40 Ma).
+Around this time, the oldest fossils of synurids appear (~49–40 Ma).
 Following the Middle Eocene Climatic Optimum (~40 Ma), diatoms became the dominant agents of marine silicon precipitation as opposed to radiolarians, and the fossil record shows the first raphid diatoms and collodarians.